 |GFR Test Cost in Bangalore||₹360|

 GFR is a blood-based test done to calculate the functioning of the kidneys in a patient’s body.
 Kidneys basically filter blood to produce wastes of the body including urine and extra fluid.

-GFR stands for Glomerular filtration rate.
+GFR stands for the Glomerular filtration rate.
 Glomeruli are the tiny filtration unit in the kidneys that help to remove waste products from the blood.
-This process prevents the loss of useful components from blood such as proteins and blood cells.
-The ratio is somewhat like a healthy pair of kidneys filter about 189 litres of blood and produce approximately 1.9 litres of urine out of it.
+This process prevents the loss of useful components from the blood such as proteins and blood cells.
+The ratio is somewhat like a healthy pair of kidneys filter about 189 liters of blood and produce approximately 1.9 liters of urine out of it.
 The GFR value shows the amount of blood that is filtered by the glomeruli per minute.
 The values are derived on the basis of a particular formula and the present levels of creatinine in the patient’s body (Creatinine is a component of waste products that is eliminated through urination).

 If a patient’s kidneys decline to function well, the filtration rate decreases.
 The waste starts to accumulate in the body and eventually it damages the kidneys.